• Home

 Blog, Photography, Travel Tips & Guides · June 26, 2023

-Capturing photos as a solo traveller can be difficult.
-Over the years, I’ve had to learn how to take my own images and also experiment with what gear works for me.
-In this guide, I’ll be sharing my recommendations for the best travel photography gear in 2023 after travelling solo for a couple of years.
-In this guide, I’ll be answering the top questions I get asked including “How do you take your photos?” and “What camera do you use?”
-Based on my personal experience these are recommendations for the best cameras and tools for travel content creators and influencers in 2023.
+Taking photos as a solo traveller isn’t always easy.
+Over the years, I’ve learned how to capture my own shots and experiment with the gear that works best for me.
+In this guide, I’m sharing my top travel photography gear recommendations for 2025, drawn from years of travelling solo.
+I’ll also answer the questions I get asked most, like “How do you take your photos?” and “What camera do you use?”

 Contents hide